3rd-party-integrations/github-team-sync/README.md

-# GitHub LDAP Team Sync
+# GitHub Team Sync
-This utility is intended to enable synchronization between LDAP/Active Directory and GitHub.
+This utility is intended to enable synchronization between GitHub and various LDAP and SAML providers.
-This is particularly useful for large organizations with many teams that either do not use LDAP for authentication, or else do not use the team sync feature for one reason or another.
+This is particularly useful for large organizations with many teams that either use GitHub Enterprise Cloud, do not use LDAP for authentication, or use a SAML provider other than what is natively supported.
-It supports both GitHub.com and GitHub Enterprise, but it will need to live in a location that can access your LDAP servers.
+It supports both GitHub.com, GitHub Enterprise Server (GHES) and GitHub , but it will need to live in a location that can access your LDAP servers.

+## Supported user directories
+- LDAP
+- Active Directory
+- Azure AD
+- Okta
+- OneLogin

 ## Features
 This utility provides the following functionality: